adamcohenhillel/AIwaska/readme.md

 In the future, entertainment will be all about personalization.
 AIwaska is a concept game that showcases this capability by using a Generative-AI engine to create an immersive, 360, interactive world based on a user prompt.
 This technology can be used by game developers to reduce production costs, or by users who want to explore custom worlds tailored to their desires.

+### Example 1: Middle Ages town hall

+### Example 1: Middle Ages town hall, with a psychedelic teleport door opens up to the future

 # How to Run:

 ### Install: